SS-9098/Learning-Assistant/README.md

 ## How To Use

 1. Clone this repository to your local machine.
-2. Install the necessary Python libraries-
+2. Install the necessary Python libraries:-
    Run the following command in your terminal:

     ```bash